EQuimper/equimper.com/posts/moving-my-blog-from-hugo-with-gh-pages-to-gatsby-and-netlify.md

 - Bitbucket

-One of your question question maybe is ok so everything manage in git ok, but why ?
+One of your question question maybe is why manage everything in git?
 This is a really good question.
 First, this is really easy to follow the project, all in one place.
 Also here by using nothing else than static markup we gain lot of security.
-We don't need to hit a database etc.
+We don't need to hit a database etc. I really think this kind of workflow can work with bigger team.
+When you create example a blog post or whatever else.
+You can use the workflow of NetlifyCMS.
+This is kind of a [Trello](http://trello.com/) for your post.
+You can after this make sure you want to publish it and when you do this create a pull request to your repos, you accept it, Netlify rebuild your site and deploy it.
+That's it.

 ## Removing Disqus for Staticman